automl/HPOlib/docs/source/manual.rst

 * :bash:`--redo-runs`: If argument is given, previous runs will be executed again and the previous results will be overwritten.
+* :bash:`--n-jobs`: Number of parallel function evaluations.
+You should not set this number higher than the number of cores in your computer.

 Dispatchers: Different ways to invoke the Target Algorithm
 ==========================================================